Aspose/releases.aspose.com/content/en/words/python/release-notes/2023/aspose-words-for-python-via-dotnet-23-12-release-notes.md

 {{% alert color="info" %}}

-Starting from Aspose.Words for Python via .NET 12.23 there will be releases for Apple processors based on ARM architecture.
+Starting with Aspose.Words for Python via .NET 23.12, there will be releases for Apple processors based on the ARM architecture.

 {{% /alert %}}